KianBahasadri/bahasadri.com/docs/features/calculator/FEATURES.md

 -   Multiplication (×)
 -   Division (÷)

-The calculator evaluates expressions and displays the result on the display screen.
+The calculator evaluates expressions and displays the current equation being typed on the display screen, showing the result after calculation.

 ### Button-Based Interface

 All input is done through clicking buttons on the calculator interface, mimicking the experience of using a physical calculator.
-The display shows the current input and results.
+The display shows the current equation being typed, updating in real-time as buttons are pressed.

+### Sound effects

+All button presses make satisfying *click* sounds.

 ## User Workflows